spoonertaylor/SI_618/README.md

 * Using SQLite to query SQL databases
 * Big data processing using Hadoop, MapReduce and Spark
 * Crowdsourcing using Amazon MTurk
+* Data Exploration and manipulation in R using data.table and ggplot